 Tibetan teacher and author Tarthang Tulku founded the Nyingma Institute in Berkeley in 1972 to present the teachings of the Tibetan tradition to the West.
 Since this time, the Nyingma Institute has offered a full schedule of evening and day classes, retreats, weekend seminars, and lectures on traditional Buddhist studies, meditation, Tibetan Yoga (Kum Nye), Skillful Means (integrating work with spiritual practice), and other teachings presented by Tarthang Tulku specifically for Western students.
 Over 150,000 students from throughout the world have participated in these programs and the Nyingma Institute is recognized as a major center for Buddhist education in the West.
 All of the Institute’s activities are guided by its mission statement and founding principles.
 These are:

-Over the forty years since it was established, the Nyingma Institute has played a major role in preserving the sacred art and books of Tibet.
+Over the forty three years since it was established, the Nyingma Institute has played a major role in preserving the sacred art and books of Tibet.
 The story of the Nyingma Institute and of all the organizations that Tarthang Tulku has founded is one of hope and renewal.
 A culture and an incredible way of life with a vast literary and artistic tradition were in danger of being lost to the world.
 Over fifty years ago political events led to the destruction of most of Tibet’s libraries, monasteries, and works of art along with the death or displacement of large numbers of people.
 Yet, the compassionate light of the Buddha’s teachings proved resilient to even this tragedy.
 Great masters such as Tarthang Tulku have worked tirelessly since that time to bring the gentle and wise way of life that they treasure so deeply to new lands and to preserve Tibet’s heritage for the entire world.

-In the past forty years the Nyingma Institute offered thousands of classes, workshops, and retreats as part of this effort.
+In the past forty three years the Nyingma Institute offered thousands of classes, workshops, and retreats as part of this effort.
 The Institute also supported the Yeshe De text and art preservation projects, which produced millions of Tibetan texts and art works that were donated back to the Tibetan people.
 Our students and residents helped Dharma Publishing produce authentic, high-quality books on Buddhism and helped the Tibetan Aid Project send humanitarian and cultural support to the Tibetan people.
 Our work is not political in nature: our goal is to continue an ancient tradition that has been a key part of many cultures for thousands of years.

 Programs and activities at the Nyingma Institute reflect the attitude that we can do something of value for the world and for ourselves at the same time.
 Introspective practices and ancient teachings are taught in a way that integrates them into a dynamic and engaged lifestyle.